Begin by reviewing the USMLE Bulletin.

 Students can use the score report for important future verification purposes.
 The School Of Medicine Registrar's Office does not provide verification of USMLE scores.
 Additional information is available on the "Scores and Transcripts" section of the NBME website.

 Most students independently start the Step 1 application process around November or December of their second year.
 If you have any questions about your schedule, or the best time to take your Step 1 exam, please contact the School Of Medicine Registrar's office for assistance or talk with your Society Dean or Physician Advisor (CCLCM).

 Unlike the SAT/ACT/MCAT/GRE, signing up for the USMLE Step 1 is not a registration so much as an application (involving both an online and a mail component) and cannot be completed in a day (or likely even a week).The NBME then takes time to review your application and verify your eligibility, so you must allow a few weeks for processing.

-When you apply, all you need to select is a three-month eligibility window during which you want to take the exam.
+When you apply, all you need to select is an eligibility period during which you prefer to test.

 Prometric, the company that runs the test sites, only schedules testing slots 6 months in advance.
 The earlier you schedule, the more likely you are to get your preferred test date and location.
-Anyone with a three-month window over six months away will need to put a reminder on their Google calendar to check back later.
+Anyone with an eligibility period over six months away will need to put a reminder on their Google calendar to check back later.